-WSI covers the cost of medications/supplies used to treat a condition accepted on an injured employee's claim.
+WSI covers the cost of medications and supplies used to treat a condition accepted on an injured employee's claim.
 Coverage includes prescriptions, over-the-counter medications, durable medical equipment (DME) and medical supply items.
 A provider or pharmacy must submit through the Pharmacy Benefit Manager (PBM), as WSI does not provide direct reimbursement.
-Below is additional information regarding WSI's pharmacy program, which a pharmacy should be aware of:
+Below is additional information regarding WSI's pharmacy program.

-The pharmacy plan design incorporates industry standards to ensure point of sale processing of pharmacy charges.
+WSI's pharmacy plan design incorporates industry standards to ensure point of sale processing of pharmacy charges.
+The main elements include:

-- Supply Limits - includes 34 days for acute and 60 days for chronic medication
+- Supply Limits - Allows 34 days for acute and 60 days for chronic medication

-- Brand name medication coverage - may be authorized, with documented trial and failure/adverse reaction to the generic equivalent
+- WSI may authorize brand medication with documentation of trial and failure or adverse reaction to the generic equivalent

 - An injured employee may request a brand medication but is responsible to pay the cost difference between the generic and brand medication

 WSI reimburses for medications dispensed directly from a provider's medical clinic when billed electronically to our current Pharmacy Benefit Management (PBM) using the current NCPDP pharmacy transaction standard.
 See North Dakota Administrative Code § 92-01-02-45.1(3).
 WSI does not directly reimburse a provider or an injured employee for medications.

 WSI contracts with Envolve Pharmacy Solutions, a national pharmacy benefit management company, to process pharmacy charges.
 This partnership allows access to over 65,000 pharmacies nationwide and has a user-friendly member portal for injured employees to find information on prescriptions.
 Use the Pharmacy Locator to find a participating pharmacy.
 In the search criteria, use the Group Number 8001.

 To ensure proper processing, use the following: